 - A U.S. citizen or receive TSA approval (birth certificate required)

 - Choose the Flight Training elective, a two-semester course

-$7,500 per semester (includes all coursework, flight hours, simulator hours & test fees).
-Parents may pay by semester, or by the month.
+$7,500 per semester (includes all coursework, flight hours, simulator hours).
+Parents pay by the semester.

 Watch the Video